thabala-cloud/docs/docs/admin-console/iac.md

 ---

 Thabala allows to manage all services, settings and configuration details in [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code).
-Everything that can be done on the web interface is can be done programmatically by using the Thabala API via the [Thabala Command Line Interface](/cli/overview).
+Everything that can be done on the web interface can be done programmatically by using the Thabala API via the [Thabala Command Line Interface](/cli/overview).

 ### Infrastructure Code format